scottgary/LAPSforMac/README.md

 # LAPSforMac -- updated compatibility for Mojave and High Sierra

 Huge, **huge** kudos to Phil Redfern and the University of Nebraska for this script.
-I simply updated the LAPS script to resolve some quirks with the `jamf_binary` in High Sierra, resulting in odd behavior regarding secureToken and FileVault enablement.
+I simply updated the LAPS script to resolve some quirks with the Jamf binary in High Sierra, resulting in odd behavior regarding secureToken and FileVault enablement.
 I'm using this script to update a local admin account through a Jamf policy, however you can repurpose this script to be used outside of Jamf.

 ## `dscl`, secureToken, and FileVault